devcode1981/File-Provider-Storage/doc/vagrant.md

 In this file we explain different methods of setting up a Vagrant virtual machine to do GitLab development in.
-Please see the [main README](../README.md#installation) how to install GDK after you have set up your Vagrant machine.
+Please see the [main README](../README.md#installation) for instructions how to install GDK after you have set up your Vagrant machine.

 ### Vagrant setup